brandonyee333/test/modules/dxp/apps/osb/osb-asah/README.markdown

 Alternatively, the Monolith can also be used for development.
 It is used for trial purposes, as it simplifies the development setup.

-The main difference is that all services are bundled as a single Spring Boot application, and some components have a different implementation (see `com.liferay.osb.asah.monolith.common`).
+The main difference is that all services are bundled as a single Spring Boot application and some components have a different implementation (see `com.liferay.osb.asah.monolith.common`).

 You can start in IntelliJ by running `OSBAsahMonolithSpringBootApplication`.
 If you make any changes, you must rerun the application and try it out.